Although you’d never know it from the rather dowdy, reclad exterior, inside this Hulme building you can time travel.

 Andrew Brooks is a photographer, a digital artist and a film maker living in Manchester, his previous works include the Secret Cities exhibitions with Curated Place Please visit his site to see these images and more, in high resolution and in all their glory - exactly as they should be viewed.

-Some extra shots from the day come from Rick Webb and can be found below, and many more of them are over on his Flickr account here.
+Some extra shots from the day come from Rick Webb and can be found over on his Flickr account here.